HazyResearch/deepdive/doc/extractors.md

     wordsExtractor.output_batch_size: 5000

-You can also execute indepdent extractors in parallel:
+You can also execute independent extractors in parallel:

     deepdive.extractions: {
       parallelism: 5